 The Turnip Winter

-The Central Powers felt food shortages more intensely than Allied nations, with the exception of Russia.
+The Central Powers felt food shortages more intensely than the Allied nations, with the exception of Russia.

-People were forced to eat turnips and the nation was gripped in the arms of famine.
-The weekly ration was one egg and 3.5 ounces of meat per person.
+The nation was gripped in the arms of famine, and citizens were forced to eat turnips.
+The weekly ration was only one egg and 3.5 ounces of meat per person.
 The rich could afford to buy food on the thriving black market while the poor suffered from malnutrition.

 By the war’s end, the average caloric intake in Germany was less than half what it was in 1914.